scottyschup/ruby-curriculum/projects/w2d1-minesweeper.md

 Everyone remembers [Minesweeper][minesweeper-wiki], right?
 Let's build it! **Read all these instructions first**.

-Start by supporing a single grid size: 9x9; randomly seed it with bombs.
+Start by supporting a single grid size: 9x9; randomly seed it with bombs.
 The user has two choices each turn:

 ### Reveal